JCSDA/jedi-docs/docs/jedi-components/oops/applications/localensembleda.rst

 NOTE about obs distributions
 -----------------------------
 Currently Local Ensemble DA requires "InefficientDistribution" obs distribution.
 I.e. each obs and H(x) is replicated on each PE.
-This is clearlry Inefficient.
-We have an option to run Local Ensemble DA in the observer only mode with "RoundRobin" to compute H(X).
-Then one can read ensemble of H(x) from disk using "driver.read HX from disk"=true and "driver.do posterior observer"=false that will remove all duplicate H(X) operations from the solver.
+This is clearly Inefficient.
+We have an option to run Local Ensemble DA in the observer only mode with :code:`RoundRobin` to compute H(X).
+Then one can read ensemble of H(x) from disk using :code:`driver.read HX from disk == true` and :code:`driver.do posterior observer == false` that will remove all duplicate H(X) operations from the solver.